Trony46/PulsePoint/README.md

  }
           │
           ▼
- DataPoint returned to caller — alerts already in DB
+ DataPoint returned to caller — alerts already committed to DB
 ```

 Key design decisions:

 - Only rules matching **both** the source and the exact metric name are evaluated.
 Ingesting battery touches zero speed rules.
 - Severity is **copied from the rule at fire time** — changing a rule's severity later has no effect on past alerts.
-- The `rule_id` on an Alert is **nullable** — the rule can be deleted without orphaning historical alerts.
+- The `rule_id` on an Alert is **nullable** — rules can be deleted without orphaning historical alerts.
 - Everything is **synchronous** — by the time the ingest response returns, all alerts are committed.
 No eventual consistency to reason about in V1.

 ---